collinder/py-rest-service/README.md

 exit
 ```

-## Start postgresql and check if it is running
+## Start postgresql and check how it is running
 ```bash
 sudo systemctl start postgresql
 ```